AlexGuillemin91/vue-form-idable/README.md

 - Clone the repo on your local machine using `git clone`
 - Run `npm install` to install all dependencies
 - Run `npm run dev` to start the development server or `npm run build` to build the library
+- Import the library style in your application main file using `import 'vue3-form-idable/style'`

 ## Example